mattyturn95/travel-app/README.md

 ### Acknowledgements

-Thank you to friends and family for testing the app and the guidance provided by my mentor.
+Thank you to friends and family for testing the app and for the guidance provided by my mentor.

 [**Jump to top &uarr;**](#table-of-contents)